-"Tranche" has the meaning given to it under the section entitled Terms and Conditions of the Securities on page 70 of this Base Prospectus;

-"Transaction Document" means any document referred to in this Base Prospectus or any supplement or amendment thereto;

-"Transfer Agent" has the meaning given to it under the section entitled Terms and Conditions of the Securities on page 69 of this Base Prospectus;
+"Super-preferred creditors" has the meaning given to it in the heading Priority of Monitor on an Insolvency of the Institution at page 157 of this Base Prospectus;

-"TRIM" means Targeted Review of Internal Models;

-"UK" means the United Kingdom;

-"UK Government" means the government of the United Kingdom;

-"underlying asset" in relation to the ACS Act, means, in relation to a Pool, a mortgage credit asset or substitution asset that is then comprised in a Pool;

-"UTCCR" means the European Communities (Unfair Terms in Consumer Contracts) Regulations 1995 to 2000 which implement in Ireland Directive 93/13/EEC of 5 April 1993 on unfair terms in consumer contracts;

-"variable rates" means the standard variable interest rates on PDH mortgage lending; i.e. the rate where the lender has the ability to unilaterally vary the rate, unlike a fixed rate or a rate which tracks changes to an ECB official rate;

-"Wholesale Debt Instrument" has its meaning defined in section 246A of the Taxes Act;

-"WIB" means the Group's Wholesale, Institutional & Corporate Banking segment;

-"Wire Transfer Regulation" means Regulation EU 1781/2006 on information accompanying transfer of funds;

-"Write-Down Tool" in relation to the BRRD and the SRM Regulation, means a statutory write-down and conversion power introduced by the BRRD which gives the resolution authority the power to write down or to convert into equity the Issuer's capital instruments (which does not include Securities) if certain conditions are met;

-"YTD" means year to date.
+- "Switcher Mortgages" means a mortgage loan where the Issuer is refinancing or taking over an existing mortgage borrowing from another lender; - "SyRB" means a system risk buffer for the purposes of the CRR; - "Talon" has the meaning given to it under the Terms and Conditions of the Securities on page 64 of this Base Prospectus; - "TARGET2 System" has the meaning given to it under Condition 4(b)(i) under the section entitled Terms and Conditions of the Securities on page 73 of this Base Prospectus; - "Taxes Act" means the Taxes Consolidation Act 1997; - "Temporary Bearer Global Security" means Securities issued in temporary bearer global form; - "TLTRO-III" the third long-term refinancing operations scheme first announced by the ECB on 6 June 2019; - "Tracker Mortgage Examination" means the Central Bank's examination of tracker mortgage related issues across Irish lenders (including AIB Bank and Irish subsidiaries of the Group); - "Tranche" has the meaning given to it under the section entitled Terms and Conditions of the Securities on page 65 of this Base Prospectus; - "Transaction Document" means any document referred to in this Base Prospectus or any supplement or amendment thereto: - "Transfer Agent" has the meaning given to it under the section entitled Terms and Conditions of the Securities on page 64 of this Base Prospectus; - "TRIM" means Targeted Review of Internal Models, a process undertaken by the ECB to increase harmonisation in approaches to internet models used by banks across the Eurozone; - "UK" means the United Kingdom; - "underlying asset" in relation to the ACS Act, means, in relation to a Pool, a mortgage credit asset or substitution asset that is then comprised in a Pool; - "US" means the United States of America; - "UTCCR" means the European Communities (Unfair Terms in Consumer Contracts) Regulations 1995 to 2000 which implement in Ireland Directive 93/13/EEC of 5 April 1993 on unfair terms in consumer contracts; - "variable rates" means the standard variable interest rates on PDH mortgage lending; i.e. the rate where the lender has the ability to unilaterally vary the rate, unlike a fixed rate or a rate which tracks changes to an ECB official rate; - "VaR" means value at risk; - "Wholesale Debt Instrument" has its meaning defined in section 246A of the Taxes Act; - "Wire Transfer Regulation" means Regulation EU 1781/2006 on information accompanying transfer of funds; - "Withdrawal Agreement" means the draft agreement on the withdrawal of the UK of Great Britain and Northern Ireland from the EU and the European Atomic Energy Community as agreed at negotiators' level on 19 October 2019; - "Withdrawal Date" means the date on which the UK exits the EU; - "YTD" means year to date.